apache/flink/docs/content/docs/connectors/datastream/pulsar.md

 This part describes the Pulsar source based on the new [data source]({{< ref "docs/dev/datastream/sources.md" >}}) API.

-If you want to use the legacy `SourceFunction` interface or on Flink 1.13 or lower releases, refer to the StreamNative's [pulsar-flink](https://github.com/streamnative/pulsar-flink).
+If you want to use the legacy `SourceFunction` or on Flink 1.13 or lower releases, just use the StreamNative's [Pulsar Flink connector](https://github.com/streamnative/pulsar-flink).
 {{< /hint >}}

 ### Usage

 Pulsar source provides a builder class for constructing a PulsarSource instance.
 The code snippet below shows how to build a PulsarSource instance to consume messages from the earliest cursor of the topic "persistent://public/default/my-topic" in **Exclusive** subscription type (`my-subscription`) and deserialize the raw payload of the messages as strings.

 ```java
 PulsarSource<String> source = PulsarSource.builder()